Global Hadamard form for the Green Function in Schwarzschild space-time: Conclusions

-In this paper we have derived a {\it global} (except at $\eta=0$, $\gamma=0$ and $\gamma=[\gamma_0,\pi]$) representation (see Eq.(\ref{eq:sum Hads})) for the retarded Green function of the wave equation for scalar field perturbations of Schwarzschild space-time.
-This representation makes explicit the {\it complete} singularity structure of the Green function and is given in terms of the Hadamard coefficients of the `background' $(1+1)$-wave equation, Eq.(\ref{eq:background wave eq}).
-The singularity structure is valid everywere except at $\eta=0$ and $\gamma=0,\pi$.
-Thus, Eq.(\ref{eq:sum Hads}) is effectively an extension, which is valid globally in the outer region of Schwarzschild space-time, of the Hadamard form for the Green function, which is only valid in normal neighbourhoods.
-Specifically, our representation shows that, away from caustics, the singularity structure is fourfold: the `direct' part changes as $\delta(\sigma_4)$, $\PV(1/\sigma_4)$, $-\delta(\sigma_4)$, $-\PV(1/\sigma_4)$, $\delta(\sigma_4)$, \dots, whereas the `tail' part changes as $\theta(-\sigma_4)$, $-\ln\left|\sigma_4\right|$, $-\theta(-\sigma_4)$, $\ln\left|\sigma_4\right|$, $\theta(-\sigma_4)$,\dots.
-Here, $\sigma_4$ represents a globally well-defined generalization of the world-function in Schwarzschild space-time once a geodesic is specified (see Eqs.(\ref{sig-k-def}) and (\ref{eq:xpm})).
-The changes in the character of the singularity take place as the null wavefront passes through caustics of the space-time.
-We have analyzed the singularity of the Green function along the line of caustics separately.
-We have shown that, in this case, the singularity structure is instead twofold and is `stronger' than away from caustics -- the result is a little more involved than in the non-caustic case and is given in Eq.(\ref{eq:GR,gamma=0}) for $\gamma=0$ and in (\ref{eq:GR,gamma=pi}) for $\gamma=\pi$.
+We then took two different approaches to obtain complementary details of $G_R$ on Schwarzschild spacetime.
+The first (see Sec.~\ref{sec:PH}) exploited a connection with the retarded Green function of Pleba{\'n}ski-Hacyan spacetime, whereas the second (see Sec.~\ref{sec:Sum Hads}) employed asymptotic expansions of Bessel functions.
+In each case, we obtained results describing the singularity structure of $G_R$ on Schwarzschild and its representation as, using the former approach, integrals of the Pleba{\'n}ski-Hacyan Green function and, using latter approach, a `sum of Hadamard forms'.
+These representations make explicit the {\it complete} singularity structure of the Schwarzschild Green function and is given in terms of the Hadamard coefficients of the `background' $(1+1)$-wave equation, Eq.~(\ref{eq:background wave eq}).
+Thus, Eq.~(\ref{eq:sum Hads}) is effectively an extension of the Hadamard form for the Schwarzschild Green function, which is only valid in normal neighbourhoods.
+Specifically, our representation shows that, away from caustics, the singularity structure is fourfold: the `direct' part changes as $\delta(\s)$, $\PV(1/\s)$, $-\delta(\s)$, $-\PV(1/\s)$, $\delta(\s)$, \dots, whereas the `tail' part changes as $\theta(-\s)$, $-\ln\left|\s\right|$, $-\theta(-\s)$, $\ln\left|\s\right|$, $\theta(-\s)$,\dots.
+Here, $\s$ represents a globally well-defined generalization of the world-function in Schwarzschild spacetime once a geodesic is specified (see Eqs.~(\ref{sig-k-def}) and (\ref{eq:xpm})).
+The changes in the character of the singularity take place as the null wavefront passes through caustics of the spacetime.
+We have separately analyzed the singularity of the Green function along the line of caustics in Schwarzschild spacetime.
+We have shown that, in this case, the singularity structure is instead twofold and is `stronger' than away from caustics -- the result is a little more involved than in the non-caustic case and is given in Eq.~\eqref{eq:Grl-caustic-0}, for $\gamma=0$ and in \eqref{eq:Grl-caustic-pi} for $\gamma=\pi$.
+The type of singular behaviour encountered here is strongly tied to the fact that we are at a caustic where, in the present case, a 2-parameter family of null geodesics from $x'$ reconverges at $x$.
+This is distinct to the situation addressed elsewhere in the paper, where singular behaviour is encountered at light crossing, whereat a single causal geodesic from $x'$ intersects the future light cone of $x'$.
+This behaviour that we found at caustics occurs in Schwarzschild spacetime and in (some) other spherically symmetric spacetimes (such as in Pleba{\'n}ski-Hacyan spacetime, see~\cite{Casals:2012px}), but it is not clear how general this behaviour is.